Where and how to open an international bank account

 A large number of banks open an international bank account remotely, either for personal or corporate accounts.
 Meaning that you do not have to take a plane and present yourself to the branch in order to open the account.

 That being said, although there are a lot of decent banks that allow remote account opening, it is recommendable traveling to the country, especially if you are seeking a personal or corporate account in any Asian or European financial hubs as most reputable financial institutions usually require the physical presence of the applicant.

-Private banking and investment banking are a different from each other.
-It is usually possible to open accounts remotely at most banks in tier 1 jurisdictions such as Liechtenstein, Luxembourg, Switzerland, UAE, Hong Kong and Singapore.
-However, initial deposit required is high, usually exceeding US $100,000.
+Private banking and investment banking are different from each other.
+It is usually possible to open accounts remotely at most banks in tier 1 jurisdictions such as Liechtenstein, Luxembourg, Switzerland, UAE, Hong Kong, and Singapore.
+However, the initial deposit required is high, usually exceeding the US $100,000.

 However, it is fair to say that is becoming increasingly difficult for offshore companies to get banking in European and Asian hubs.
 Banks will usually require you to have a strong business background and business relationships within the jurisdiction, or at least within the region.